-Occupational therapists can provide two types of assessments to assist the Agent to make decisions about the help the worker may need.
-These are:
+Occupational therapists may undertake assessments to assist the Agent to make decisions about the type of assistance a worker may need to maximise their independence.

-The Agent can request either assessment to review a worker's needs for the following services:
+The Agent may request an occupational therapy assessment to review a worker's needs for the following services:

 - aids and appliances, and equipment

 - attendant care support

 - car modifications (if an accredited Vic Roads assessor – or equilivant)